ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

     # Steps represent a sequence of tasks that will be executed as part of the job
     steps:
       # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
       - uses: actions/checkout@v2
-    ...  # Fill in the rest.
+      - ... # <Fill out the second step>
 ```

 When you've written your definition, simply push it to GitHub, and view the result in the Actions